-Zhao Na is a Beijing based painter who creates absolutely mesmerizing artworks, full of color, detail and intrigue.
-Her paintings are littered with animals, from ants, spiders, wild boar, crocodiles and snakes (symbolizing danger) to koalas, birds, monkeys and owls (symbolizing a life of ease).
+Zhao Na is a Beijing based painter who creates absolutely mesmerizing artworks, full of colour, detail and intrigue.
+Her paintings are littered with animals, from ants, spiders, wild boar, crocodiles and snakes (symbolising danger) to koalas, birds, monkeys and owls (symbolising a life of ease).

 “I like to draw animals that can symbolize different personalities and things, so I use animals to represent different characters in my paintings,” Zhao Na says.
 “I like nature very much, these are God’s creation, always changing, and have an inexhaustible imagination.”

 This modernity is often in the form of a travelator carrying the animals, just as Noah’s Ark carried them two by two in the famous fable.
-In fact for Zhao Na the travelator symbolizes time.
+In fact, for Zhao Na the travelator symbolises time.
 “I like some philosophical themes,” she proposes, giving a sense that there’s always something hidden within the reasons why she uses certain imagery.